matijapavlovic/growth-maturation-app/README.md

 🏋️‍♂️ Purpose of the App

-To provide coaches with a simple, reliable, and scientifically-grounded tool to assess growth & maturation in youth athletes—without spreadsheets, manual calculations, or coding.
+To give coaches a simple, reliable, scientifically-grounded tool for assessing growth & maturation in youth athletes — without spreadsheets, manual calculations, or coding.

 🤝 Contribute

-Feedback, suggestions, and pull requests are welcome!
+Feedback, issues, and pull requests are welcome!

-Pull requests and suggestions are welcome.